Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/crypt.php?TamikoThiel=gigeldigik

 Please use a reasonable password instead of ‘gigeldigik’ in the url above!
-And use a different password for every user.
+And use a different password for every user!

 A password will be created for the artist, e.g.
 ```